bedwardly-down/hexo-plugin-schnack/README.md

 10. If everything's working as intended, the logs shouldn't show any errors and the process should show that it's using memory.
 Hit `Q` to exit.

-11. Add pm2 to system startup: `pm2 startup`.
+11. Add pm2 to system startup: `pm2 save && pm2 startup`.
 It should print out a message telling you to use a command to add pm2 to your init system.
 Run it and you should be good to go.

 ## Author